jabituyaben/MuseDataProcessing/README.md

 Couple of caveats right now are that I need to work more on the bad data handling more, I think it's probably overly brutal.
 Also should make use of the other channels rather than just AF7.
 Also the axis are wrong the PSD chart I think.

-Example spectrogram in Audacity - I had a random bar at around 50Hz, apparently not uncommon sometimes:
+Example spectrogram in Audacity from a sleep session which was around 6 hours.
+I had a random bar at around 50Hz, apparently not uncommon sometimes:
 ![Screenshot](exampleSpectrogram.PNG)